 - Promote a strong science, mathematics, and technology education base from elementary through secondary levels.

-In the year 2011, New Mexico Space Grant Consortium continues to have a prominent and permanent presence throughout New Mexico.
-New Mexico Space Grant Consortium is the lead agency of coordination and cooperation to engage Americans in space related technical education and enhancement of research infrastructure.
+New Mexico Space Grant Consortium continues to have a prominent and permanent presence throughout New Mexico.
+New Mexico Space Grant Consortium is the lead agency of coordination and cooperation to engage Americans in space related technical education and research.

-Goal #1 - Marketing: Communicate unique NMSGC programs to local, state, and national leaders in STEM education and research.
+- Communicate unique NMSGC programs to local, state, and national leaders in STEM education and research.

-Goal #3 - Education: Take advantage of our unique geographic position and proximity to Spaceport America to provide a link to commercial launch opportunities for students and faculty.
+- Take advantage of our unique geographic position and proximity to Spaceport America to provide a link to commercial launch opportunities for students and faculty.